waldenblue/naosei1456/README.md

 Allows a really nice declarative way to define the UI in pure kotlin and really good in a matter of reusability.

 Compose simply renders what the `UiState` of ViewModel has, and it notifies the ViewModel the user interaction through callbacks and view changes.
 Therefore the UI has no more responsibilities, the fewerer the better.

+> Since `UiState's` are pure [Data classes](https://kotlinlang.org/docs/data-classes.html), and may have more of them inside, I consider